hbend1li/barracuda/README.md

 and all its heavy default configuration.

-in my view, a security-oriented program should be simple to configure (`sudo` is a very bad exemple!)
+in my view, a security-oriented program should be simple to configure (`sudo` is a very bad exemple!) and an always-running daemon should be implemented in a fast language.

 ## configuration